 These are interpretations rather than translations as I do not speak German; I depend on dictionaries and translators.
 As such, the following interpretations are unpublishable – but I thought you might like to see them.

 I consulted this page of Susan Ranson translations for all 3 rewrites, and Robert Bly’s translation for piece 7.
-Bly is a real thorn in my side; though a good poet and doubtless very learned, the liberties he takes in translation seem inexcusable to me – and yet he’s the source through which so much nonEnglish poetry comes into English!
-“Archetypal world” … man alive.
+Bly is a real thorn in my side; the liberties he takes in translation seem inexcusable to me – and yet he’s the source through which so much nonEnglish poetry comes into English!
+“Archetypal world”, what trash.
 Return to your own stuff, son, if you want so badly to extend your dumb Campbellian pop psych to the people.